Faraaz Ayaaz Hossain: Mother Teresa Award

-Faraaz Ayaaz Hossain was awarded the Mother Teresa Memorial International Award for 2016 because as a Bangladeshi and a Muslim he was not the terrorists' target, but he refused to abandon his two friends at the restaurant.
+Faraaz Ayaaz Hossain was awarded the Mother Teresa Memorial International Award in 2016 because of his bravery, as a Bangladeshi and a Muslim he was not the terrorists' target, but he refused to abandon his two friends at the restaurant.

 Hossain is the first person to be conferred the award posthumously.
 Faraaz's mother and elder brother Zaraif received the award on his behalf at a ceremony at Mumbai, India.

 Garden of the Righteous in Tunisia

 On 15 July 2016, a tree was planted to honour Hossain in the Garden of the Righteous Worldwide, located inside the Italian Embassy in Tunis.
 The Garden was set up by a non-profit Milan-based organisation with co-operation of the Ministry of Foreign Affairs of Italy.
 It hosts trees and memorial stones dedicated to righteous Muslim individuals who saved human lives during genocides or massacres and fought against fanaticism.

 Faraaz Hossain Courage Award

-PepsiCo has taken the decision to launch the annual "Faraaz Hossain Courage Award" from 2016, to be awarded each year for twenty years.
-The purpose of the award is to recognise acts of exceptional courage by individuals setting examples of empathy for fellow human beings, to encourage the spirit of bravery among Bangladeshi youth.
+PepsiCo has taken the decision to launch the annual Faraaz Hossain Courage Award from 2016, to be awarded each year for twenty years.
+The purpose of the award is to recognize acts of exceptional courage by individuals setting examples of empathy for fellow human beings, to encourage the spirit of bravery among Bangladeshi youth.